The barn fridge and freezer – necessities and luxuries that you need to store!

 - Wet washcloths – in the fridge or freezer they make a nice wipe for your neck and face in summer heat madness.

-Tips for keeping the barn fridge and freezer in tip top shape:
+Tips for keeping the barn fridge and freezer in tip-top shape:

-- Regularly check expiration dates of medications.
-(And food!)
+- Regularly check expiration dates of medications and food.

-- Wipe out as needed.
+- Wipe out the fridge and freezer as needed.

-- Vacuum behind and underneath - keeps the dust and spiders away.
-The horse vac does wonders here, but a broom or long handled duster can help, too.
+- Vacuum behind and underneath – keeps the dust and spiders away.
+The horse vac does wonders here, but a broom or long-handled duster can help, too.

 - Make sure the cord stays free from critter chew marks.